 Algorithms scan all pixels in the imagery recorded, and those that meet certain thresholds produce a spatial point in a database of fire hotspots.
 These can be freely downloaded from NASA or partner agencies.
-While many use these in near real-time, they have significant value in analysis of spatial and temporal patterns.
+While many of us use these in near real-time, they have significant value in analysis of broad spatial and long-term temporal patterns.